-- Fulfill the general requirements for a graduate degree at Delta State University; - Complete a minimum of 30 semester hours of graduate credits consisting of 30 hours of core courses in aviation; - 3.
+- Fulfill the general requirements for a graduate degree at Delta State University; - 2.
+Complete a minimum of 30 semester hours of graduate credits consisting of 15 hours of core courses in aviation and 15 hours from the Commercial Aviation or GIS/RS track.
+A maximum of 3 semester hours may be transferred with the approval of the graduate coordinator or department chair. - 3.
 Earn a grade point average of at least 3.0 in the major field and overall.
 A student who earns grades of three "C's" or one "D" or "F" will be dismissed from the program.